Misdemeanor Offenses in Placer County, California

-Proven Strategies from Our Nevada County Criminal Defense Attorneys
+Proven Strategies from Our Placer County Criminal Defense Attorneys

 Many people consider misdemeanor charges to be minor and not a big deal.
 What they often don’t understand is that in California misdemeanors can be punished with up to a year in jail and thousands of dollars in fines, as well as having other long-term adverse consequences.
 Because of this, these convictions can sometimes cause you to lose your job and your housing, and can significantly impact your financial stability.

 Whatever type of misdemeanor charge facing, a skilled Placer County criminal defense lawyer from Leupp & Woodall is ready to help you assess your defense options.
 We can hear your side of the case, prepare an appropriate defense, and seek to minimize or eliminate any possible penalties.

 Challenge the accusations against you with dedicated, experienced counsel.
 Contact us for a free case consultation today.

 Probation Sentences for Misdemeanors

 Misdemeanor convictions in California are likely to result in a probation sentence.
 If you follow the terms of your probation, you can avoid spending more time in jail.
 A judge can impose any conditions of probation that he or she chooses, as long as they are appropriate and relevant to the case.